Zhang Fang: Controlling the imperial family (304–305)

-In 304, Sima Yue raised a coalition against Sima Ying.
-Ying was under attack by the Inspector of Youzhou, Wang Jun, so Sima Yong ordered Zhang Fang to rescue him.
-However, after he had heard that the Emperor Hui had retreated into Ye, Yong has him guard Luoyang instead.
-The generals within Luoyang, Shangguang Si (上官巳) and Miao Yuan (苗願) retaliated against Zhang Fang but were defeated.
-The Crown Prince, Sima Tan (司馬覃), ousted them out from the capital and welcomed Zhang Fang.
+In 304, Sima Yue raised a coalition against Sima Ying from Luoyang, bringing Emperor Hui with him.
+Yue's coalition was defeated and the emperor was captured, but Ying was subsequently attacked by the Inspector of Youzhou, Wang Jun and the Inspector of Bingzhou, Sima Teng.
+Sima Yong ordered Zhang Fang to rescue Ying, but after hearing that the Emperor Hui had retreated into Ye, Yong had him guard Luoyang instead.
+The generals within Luoyang, Shangguan Si (上官巳) and Miao Yuan (苗願) retaliated against Zhang Fang but were defeated.
+The Crown Prince, Sima Tan, ousted them out from the capital and welcomed Zhang Fang.
 Despite the warm reception, Zhang had Sima Tan deposed along with the empress, Yang Xianrong.
 Wang Jun decisively defeated Sima Ying at Ye, and he barely escaped with his remaining officials before making his way towards Luoyang.
 As they nearly reached Luoyang, Zhang Fang sent his son Zhang Pi (張羆) to escort them into the city.
-Zhang welcomed him with his cavalries and performed obeisance until the emperor personally approached him to get him to stop.
+Zhang welcomed him with his cavalries and performed obeisance to the point that the emperor personally approached him to get him to stop.

 With the emperor in Luoyang and Sima Ying powerless, Zhang had full control over the imperial family.
 He wanted to move the emperor to Chang'an and make the city the new capital seeing that his men were becoming restless staying in Luoyang.
 However, he knew that many of the ministers were wary of him, and initially tried to get the emperor to go to the Ancestral Temple, so he could move him by force with his soldiers but the emperor refused.
-His patience wore off, and he had his men storm the palace and dragged the emperor into the imperial carriage.
-He justified to the emperor that he only wanted him to inspect the ramparts he had built years ago to ensure the defenses are proper.
+His patience eventually wore off, so he had his men storm the palace and drag the emperor into the imperial carriage.
+He justified to the emperor that he only wanted him to inspect the ramparts he had built years ago to ensure that the defenses are proper.

-Meanwhile, while the emperor was at the rampart, Zhang Fang's soldiers raided the palace and looted the place until there was none left to steal.
+Meanwhile, while the emperor was at the rampart, Zhang Fang's soldiers raided the palace and looted the place until there was nothing left to steal.
 Zhang then considered burning down the palace and Ancestral Temple to prevent anyone else from entering but forfeited the decision after his contemporary, Lu Zhi, compared his actions to Dong Zhuo.
 The emperor remained at the rampart for three days before Zhang forced him and his family to relocate to Chang'an.
 After they were moved, Sima Yong appointed Zhang as General Who Leads The Army of the center, chief of affairs of the Masters of Writing, and acting Administrator of Jingzhao.
 In 305, Zhang deposed Yang Xianrong once again.